AaronDavidSchneider/chemcomp/doc/source/Configuration/Config-File.rst

     #STOKES:                       0.01     # static Stokes Number, only use with caution, only use in combination with disk config static_stokes
     u_frag:                       5.0       # fragmentation velocity in m/s.
 If you dont set it the code will use the Drazkowska2017 fragmentation velocity of 1 m/s for dry and 10 m/s for icy pebbles
     epsilon_p:                    0.5       # sticking efficiency
-    #H_p_over_H:                   0.1      # static pebble scale hight.
-Not used by default
-    #twoD:                         True     # Not used by default
-    #REGIME:                       Hill     # Not used by default

   config_gas_accretion:
     kappa_env:                    0.05      # envelope opacity
     f_machida:                    1         # Machida efficiency
     f_disk_max:                   1.0       # Maximum of the disk accretionrate

-  config_planetesimal_accretion:          # Outdated, set efficiency to 0 and DTG_pla to 0!
-    R_pla:                        50      # Planetesimal radius in km
-    rho_pla:                      1       # density of a single planetesimal (g/cm^3) = 1000 kg/m^3
-    stirring:                     1.0e-4  # planetesimal
-    efficiency:                   0.00    # Set the efficiency of planetesimal formation
-    pla_method:                   MPIA    # can be 'MPIA' or 'Drazkowska' in order to use the formation prescription of Lenz2019 or Drazkowska2017

   # modelling parameters
   defaults: